GabeScott/standard-works-vault/General Conference/1984 April - Counsel to the Saints.md

 We are pleased with the activation of many of our brethren and sisters.
 We encourage priesthood and auxiliary leaders to continue this great effort.

 Latter-day Saints, we commend you!
 We commend your faithfulness.
 Never have our opportunities and our blessings been so great.
 In the words of the Prophet Joseph Smith, “Shall we not go on in so great a cause?
 Go forward and not backward.
-Courage ... and on, on to victory!”
-(D&C 128:22.)
+Courage … and on, on to victory!” ([[D&C 128.22|D&C 128:22]].)

 Some of our members have become disturbed because of derogatory things said about the Church and its leaders, or because of misrepresentations about our doctrines or our practices.